NonHumanPerson/SquidGame-NumberGuess/README.md

 Consider this a proof-of-concept for terrible life choices and a lesson in why you should never run random code from the internet (especially mine).

 The Real Lesson:
-It won't actually work because modern OS permissions (like those on your Windows 11 laptop) usually prevent a regular user script from deleting something that critical without administrative privileges, but the intent is what counts! 😂
+It won't actually work because modern OS permissions (like those on Windows 11 laptop) usually prevent a regular user script from deleting something that critical without administrative privileges, but the intent is what counts! 😂